+When thinking about winter photography, Yosemite Mariposa County offers the most awe-inspiring landscapes.
 From ice-crusted waterfalls to iconic rock formations hugged by clouds, from rolling green ranchland dotted with galloping horses to an unusual winter phenomenon known as the Yosemite Firefall, the cool brilliance of Yosemite Mariposa lends itself to brisk pics and muted masterpieces alike.
 Add to that an all-season highway and fewer visitors, and Yosemite Mariposa County becomes one of America’s top destinations for winter photography.

 Jim Richardson, the esteemed lensman for National Geographic, has a professional tip he likes to share: “if you want to be a better photographer, stand in front of more interesting stuff.”
 And what better way to stand in front of interesting stuff than a winter visit to Yosemite Mariposa?

-The road less traveled, doubly-so in winter, Hetch Hetchy was passionately described by John Muir as “one of Nature’s rarest and most precious mountain temples.”
+The road less traveled, doubly-so in winter weather, Hetch Hetchy was passionately described by John Muir as “one of Nature’s rarest and most precious mountain temples.”
 From Hetch Hetchy Reservoir’s rocky frame (where waterfalls plunge in spring) to its glassy surface reflecting winter clouds billowing past, this peaceful oasis is located on the northern boundary of Yosemite National Park and offers photographers willing to hustle a chance to get away from the bustle.

 One of the most woohoo-worthy snow play hubs in Mariposa County, Goat Meadow is located between Fish Camp and Yosemite’s southern entrance just off Highway 41.
 Photographers have a choice here: snapping action shots of fast & furious sledders careening down the slopes, or strapping on snowshoes and exploring the moody serenity of the surrounding Sierra National Forest.
-Very near Goat Meadow and also very worth the visit is Summerdale Campground near where wildlife photography options are abundant.
-You can spot beaver’s building dams in the creek, hawks unting prey and foraging deer.
+Very near Goat Meadow and also very worth the visit is Summerdale Campground where wildlife photography options are abundant.
+You can spot beaver’s building dams in the creek, hawks hunting prey and foraging deer.

 The steep, scrubby slopes of the Merced River Canyon are starkly beautiful.
 As all-season Highway 140 climbs steadily towards Yosemite’s western entrance with the river by your side, the transition from foothill to mountain becomes evident.
-The photographs here are moody, capturing California’s rugged, can-do spirit, while late winter/early spring bring an explosion of organic color along the Hite Cove Trail, one of the Sierra’s top destinations for wildflowers.
+The photographs here are moody, capturing California’s rugged, can-do spirit, while late winter/early spring brings an explosion of organic color along the Hite Cove Trail, one of the Sierras’ top destinations for wildflowers.

 Nestled in the oak-studded Sierra foothills on the western edge of Mariposa County, these freshwater siblings are a great spot to photograph rainbows arcing overhead, or even hang gliders soaring the heavens.
 Know mostly for their fishing prowess, Lake McClure & Lake McSwain are a short drive from the Bay Area and easily accessible in winter.
 For action shots and tasty Go-Pro telenovelas, try the Exchequer Mountain Bike Park for all its shredding glory.